flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 ### Complex grouping value

 In most scenarios, when you need to handle complex values, you provide a `valueGetter` property to your column definition.
-But sometimes, you need to give the object format to the `renderCell` property and thus can not convert it to a serializable value in `valueGetter`.
+But sometimes, you need to keep the object format for the `renderCell` property and thus can not convert it to a serializable value in `valueGetter`.

 You can then provide a `keyGetter` property in your column definition to convert this object into a serializable value.